Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

 ### [Type 9- The Peacemaker](/blog/enneagram/enneagram-type-9)

 Type 9 individuals are the peacekeepers.
-Celebrating their mediation skills and their gift for seeing multiple perspectives affirms their nurturing and harmonizing nature.
+Celebrating their mediation skills and the gift of seeing multiple perspectives affirms their nurturing and harmonizing nature.

 **Basic Compliment:** "Your ability to bring harmony and unity is unparalleled.
 Your calm presence is a soothing balm in any storm."